Tell your story, tell your truth, it’s all you have.

 Prajna O'Hara - The Salty Crone

-• A warm feeling, like peeing in a pool, for supporting this newsletter, and me.
+A paid subscription gets you a warm feeling, like peeing in a pool, for supporting this newsletter, and me.

-Whether you can pay now, or not, please share The Long Goodbye with your friends and on social media.
+Whether you can pay now or not, you’re welcome here.
+If you like what you read, share The Long Goodbye with your friends and on social media.
 You can usually find me somewhere as @jshdoff

 People